What is the typical landing rollout impacted by, at higher altitude airports?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-The typical landing rollout at higher altitude airports is primarily impacted by increased ground speed and less effective reverse thrust.
-At higher elevations, the air density is lower, which affects various aspects of flight performance.
-One key effect is that aircraft tend to touch down at a higher ground speed due to the thinner air, requiring a longer distance to decelerate safely on the runway.
+The typical landing rollout at higher altitude airports is primarily impacted by increased ground speed and less effective reverse thrust due to the thinner air.
+At higher altitudes, the air density is lower, which affects the aircraft's aerodynamics and performance.

 Subscribe